harry-jw-plymouth/Comp-3000-Project/README.md

 A key one of these is the source code for the project which can be seen in the code folder.
 Here you can find all the files that were used in the production of the game.
 This included unity file data, c# code/visual studio files, the games various sprites and animations and all other data that was required for the games development.<br/>
 In addition there are project managment and research folders.
 The project management folder stores snapshots from tracking sprints aswell as meeting notes allowing for the planning history of the project to be maintained.
 The research folder contains pdf versions of any research done throughout the project. <br/>
 Finnally there is a build folder which contains an exe version of the game not reliant on the production environment to run
-## Running the code/GameGuide
+# Running the code/GameGuide
-This section of the appendix details a full guide to the game.
-This can also be seen in the repository read me Game Guide 1 How to play/install/run
+This section details a full guide to playing the game.
+This can also be found in the project report.
+## How to play/run
 To run this game, and play for yourself, please open the build folder and run GreenCityBuilder.exe.
 This will run the game with all its functionality without reliance on the development environment
 ##  Main menu and Save files
 When the player opens the game, the first thing they will see is the main menu, this is a simple screen with the games logo and the start button.
 Clicking this will load a screen with more options, one of these being the save menu .
 Clicking this will load save files, which presents the user with all the save files currently made or the option to make a new one.